 - The owner/investor must be from an E Visa Treaty Country

-- The owner/investor must have a detailed business plan and a business that is ready to open.
+- Must have a detailed business plan and a business that is ready to open.

-- The owner/investor must show they have a substantial investment on hand to open the business and to keep it running until it can sustain itself.
+- Show they have a substantial investment on hand to open the business and to keep it running until it can sustain itself.

 5 Best Businesses for Foreign Investor and Entrepreneurs